nickjj/flask-db/README.md

 ### Migrating from using Alembic directly or Flask-Migrate

-You have 2 options depending on what you want to do:
+In both cases if you're using Flask-Migrate you'll want to `pip3 uninstall Flask-Migrate` since both extensions add a `db` command to Flask.
+Then depending on what you want to do, you have 2 options:

 #### 1. Keep all of your existing Alembic files and directory structure